linuxboot/heads-wiki/Installing-and-Configuring/RecoveryShell.md

 ### sign files

-All files in /boot are signed using the security token paired with heads.
+All files in /boot are signed using the security dongle paired with heads.
 These signatures are stored in /boot/kexec_hashes.txt

     mount /dev/sdaX /boot
     kexec-sign-config -p /boot